jasonwee/jwms-mtr-plugin/README.md

 # Introduction
-jwms-mtr-plugin allow server admin to visualize network traceroute tools output.
+jwms-mtr-plugin allow server admin to visualize network traceroute tools output in Jenkins.

 # Quick start
-Due to privacy concern, some part of the screenshot has been filtered out and it will be replace with text explanation below.
+Due to privacy concern, some part of the screenshots have been filtered out and it will be replace with text explanation below.

-1. Download the hpi https://github.com/jasonwee/jwms-mtr-plugin/releases . make sure you have mtr installed on all your hosts configured.
+1. Download the hpi https://github.com/jasonwee/jwms-mtr-plugin/releases .
+Make sure you have mtr installed on all your hosts configured.
-2. Setup a jenkin freestyle project
+2. Setup a Jenkins freestyle project
 3. In the build section, select 'Node Pair'.
-4. Configuration ssh username, ssh password, ssh port will be used between nodes.
+4. Configure ssh username, ssh password and ssh port will be used between nodes.
 So it is advisable to have a common monitoring ssh user.
 5. For node pair, entry is separated by command and a newline.
 For example
 ```
 host1.mydomain.com->host2.mydomain.com,